salvolpe/REDHotOMOP/README.md

 There have been recent efforts to combine each of these resources: REDCap and OMOP (at institutional levels); REDCap and FHIR ([Redmatch](https://github.com/aehrc/redmatch)); and [OMOPonFHIR](https://github.com/omoponfhir/omoponfhir-main) and more recently, there has been an announcement of an [official partnership](https://www.ohdsi.org/ohdsi-hl7-collaboration/) between HL7 and the OHDSI network who maintains OMOP.
 To our knowledge, however, there is no work that leverages all three resources into one system.
 As a result, we are developing a new system called **REDHot OMOP**

+Click [here](https://github.com/salvolpe/REDHotOMOP/blob/main/REDHot_OMOP_Abstract_2021.pdf) to read the recent conference abstract documenting the status of this project in greater detail (as of October 2021).

 # Dependencies
 All listed hyperlinks navigate to the intended release, which are also included above as submodules